Make Art Make a Difference.

 Student work ranges widely, from broadcast narratives, digital sculpture, and animation to exploring gender and social action.
 The school encourages students to work closely with faculty members: artists and scholars who have studied social and psychological dilemmas, shifting demographics, and technologies that shape contemporary audience sensibilities.

 Emily Dickinson Hall houses two "black box" theatres and areas to support design construction.
 The Center for Design offers equipment and staff support for applied design, social entrepreneurship, invention, sculpture, and digital work.
 Students also have access to design studios and staff support for sound design.
 The College's gallery often features exhibits by students and alums.
+Browse IA facilities and programs.

-The School encourages students to break down boundaries, incorporate technology, create new forms, and, in the process, transform the world.
+The school encourages students to break down boundaries, incorporate technology, create new forms, and, in the process, transform the world.